 How will I know if I’m experiencing an adverse effect?

 Anytime you take medicine, be aware of changes in your body and how you feel.
 A certain symptom may be caused by your illness, or it may be an adverse effect from your medicine.
 It may be hard to know the difference.
 Tell your family doctor when the symptom started.
 Tell them if it is different from other symptoms you have had.

 Are older adults at increased risk for adverse effects?

-Older adults often use many medicines at the same time, including prescription and OTC medicines.
+Older adults often use many medicines at the same time.
+This often includes both prescription and OTC medicines.
 Their bodies process medicines differently than younger adults.
-This is why older adults need to pay careful attention to drug-drug interactions between OTC and prescription medicines.
-If you are an older adult, talk with your doctor about all of the medicines, vitamins, and herbal supplements you take.
+This is why they need to pay careful attention to drug-drug interactions.
+If you are an older adult, talk with your doctor about all of the medicines you take.
+This includes OTC medicines, vitamins, and herbal supplements.
 Your doctor can tell you whether you are at risk of having an adverse effect from taking an OTC medicine.

 Copyright © American Academy of Family Physicians